sfyr111/rcrash/docs/ch04_10_fn_method.md

-# Chapter 4.10: 函数与方法
+# Chapter 4.10: Functions and Methods

 ## Key Points

-- Rust 使用 `fn` 关键字定义函数。
+- Rust uses the `fn` keyword to define functions.
-- 函数有参数和返回值，类型必须显式声明。
+- Functions have parameters and return values, and types must be explicitly declared.
-- 方法（method）定义在 `impl` 块内，第一个参数通常为 `self`，用于操作结构体实例。
+- Methods are defined in an `impl` block, with the first parameter usually being `self` to operate on struct instances.
-- 关联函数（associated function）无 `self` 参数，类似静态方法。
+- Associated functions (no `self` parameter) are like static methods.

 ## Demo Code